eclab/edisyn/README.md

 #### Why These Synths in Particular?

 I have a special interest in hard-to-program synths, either because they have very poor interfaces (or no interface at all), or because their synthesis architecture is difficult to program (FM, Additive).
 You'll note the high number of 1U rackmounts.  :-)  Certain other synths (Blofeld, Prophet '08, etc.) are there because I own them and like making stuff for them.

+#### "It's not connecting correctly"

+See the Windows, MacOS, and Linux sections below for possible solutions.
+But the **#1 reason why Edisyn can't connect to a synthesizer is if you are using a cheap Chinese MIDI-to-USB interface adapter cable.**  These cables typically use a broken MIDI chip, commonly the Nanjing Qinheng Microelectronics CH345, which has enormous, gaping MIDI bugs.
+Very few of these cables can handle the MIDI System Exclusive protocol at all.
+If you want an inexpensive MIDI-to-USB cable style interface, I suggest the Roland UM-ONE.
+Note to Mac Users: the UM-ONE's website does not properly point to its older Mac drivers.
+Google for "Roland UM-ONE drivers" and you'll get the right page.

 <a name="manual"/></a>